andrew-codechimp/HA-Battery-Notes/README.md

 ## Acknowledgements

 A lot of the inspiration for this integration came from the excellent [PowerCalc by bramstroker](https://github.com/bramstroker/homeassistant-powercalc), without adapting code from PowerCalc I'd never have worked out how to add additional sensors to a device.

+Huge thanks to @bmos for creating the issue form & automations for adding new devices.

+Thanks to everyone who has submitted devices to the library.

 <!---->
 [battery_notes]: https://github.com/andrew-codechimp/HA-Battery-Notes